lampepfl/progfun-wiki/GradingPolicy.md

 ### Time Zones

 Please be **careful about time zones**: make sure you don't miss a deadline by forgetting to convert the time of the deadline to your local time zone.
+If you set your local time zone in your Coursera profile, all deadlines will be shown in your local time zone.